 An attribution model is the rule, or set of rules, that determines how credit for sales and conversions is assigned to touchpoints in conversion paths.
-For example, Last Interaction attribution assigns 100% credit to the final touchpoints (i.e., clicks) that immediately precede sales or conversions.
-First Interaction attribution assigns 100% credit to touchpoints that initiate conversion paths.
-These are two examples of attribution models.
+For example, the Last Interaction model in Analytics assigns 100% credit to the final touchpoints (i.e., clicks) that immediately precede sales or conversions.
+In contrast, the First Interaction model assigns 100% credit to touchpoints that initiate conversion paths.

-The calculated conversion value (and the number of conversions) for each of your marketing channels will vary according to the attribution model used.
-A channel that predominantly initiates conversion paths will have a higher conversion value according to the First Interaction attribution model than it would according to the Last Interaction attribution model.
+You can use the Model Comparison Tool to compare how different attribution models impact the valuation of your marketing channels.
+In the tool, the calculated Conversion Value (and the number of conversions) for each of your marketing channels will vary according to the attribution model used.
+A channel that predominantly initiates conversion paths will have a higher Conversion Value according to the First Interaction attribution model than it would according to the Last Interaction attribution model.

-- In the Last Non-Direct Click attribution model, all direct visits are ignored, and 100% of the credit for the sale goes to the last channel that the customer clicked through from before converting -- in this case, the Email channel.
+- In the Last Non-Direct Click attribution model, all direct traffic is ignored, and 100% of the credit for the sale goes to the last channel that the customer clicked through from before converting—in this case, the Email channel.